Growbot

 Most importantly, it showed me the value of iteration, teamwork, and trusting the design process.

-And for my first time working in a team of this size, I think we created a fun little project to be proud of.
+For my first experience working in a team of this size, I believe we created a fun project to be proud of.